Monday, January 12, 2026

 We meet at a park on the weekends, and are casual.
 It can be a nice way to make new friends/acquaintances and learn how to defend yourself and also learn a classical art that has been handed down for generations.

 If the coach/instructor and student(s) are both enjoying the training, the training environment is much more productive.
-If you the art appeals to you, talk to the senior students of the dojo to find out more about the training and expectations etc.
+If you find the art appeals to you, talk to the senior students of the dojo to find out more about the training and expectations etc.

 Saturday, May 14, 2016